dCache/dcache-book2/config-acl.md

 > **FILE- AND DIRECTORY- ACLS**
 >
-> Each ACL is associated with a specific file or directory in DCACHE.
+> Each ACL is associated with a specific file or directory in dCache.
 Although the general form is the same whether the ACL is associated with a file or directory, some aspects of an ACL may change.
 Because of this, we introduce the terms file-ACL and directory-ACL when taking about ACLs associated with a file or a directory respectively.
 If the term ACL is used then it refers to both file-ACLs and directory-ACLs.

 Each ACL contains a list of one or more Access Control Entries (ACEs).
-The ACEs describe how DCACHE determines whether an end-user is authorised.
+The ACEs describe how dCache determines whether an end-user is authorised.
 Each ACE contains information about which group of end users it applies to and describes whether this group is authorised for some subset of possible operations.

 The order of the ACEs within an ACL is significant.
 When checking whether an end-user is authorised each ACE is checked in turn to see if it applies to the end-user and the requested operation.
 If it does then that ACE determines whether that end-user is authorised.
 If not then the next ACE is checked.
 Thus an ACL can have several ACEs and the first matched ACE “wins”.